Eternal Perspective Ministries belongs to Jesus Christ.

 EPM does not beg for funds.

-We will not send out fundraising letters with desperate pleas underlined in red.
-Even though "market research" shows it is effective to do so, we will not send emotionally manipulative response forms saying, "Yes, Randy, enclosed is ___$50 ___$100 ___My firstborn son, to end all sin in America, and to keep EPM's doors open until our next financial crisis in a month or so.
-In return, please send me my free booklet."
-Our practice has been to inform magazine recipients of periodic special opportunities to invest in eternity.
-This has not and cannot result in our own financial profit, since we do not keep these funds or any portion thereof.
-We do not regularly publicize our general fund needs, preferring to take them to the Lord in prayer.
+We will not send out lengthy fundraising letters with desperate pleas underlined in red.
+Our practice has been to periodically inform magazine recipients, blog readers, and those on our email list of special opportunities to invest in eternity by giving to our Special Funds.
+This has not and cannot result in our own financial profit, since we do not keep these funds or any portion thereof, but pass 100% on to worthy Christian organizations.
+We do not regularly publicize our general fund needs, preferring to pray and wait for the Lord’s provision.
 This, however, is a matter of preference, not conscience—we don't believe it is wrong to do so (2 Corinthians 1:8).
-When we do choose to make general fund needs known, it is in a forthright and non-manipulative manner, without pressure to give.
+When we do choose to make general fund needs known, it’s in a forthright and non-manipulative manner, without pressure to give.

 We try not to make a major purchase without first praying that God will provide it at no cost or reduced cost, and waiting a period of time for God to provide or for an alternative to arise.

-If God has chosen not to provide it at that time, we will reevaluate whether it is truly a need.
+If God has chosen not to provide it at that time, we will reevaluate whether it’s truly a need.
 In any case, we will make the purchase only if funds are available.
-(Over the years the Lord has graciously provided for us a desk, camera, printer, photocopy machines, computers and office chairs that would have cost thousands of dollars if we had purchased them when we first felt the need.)
+(Over the years the Lord has graciously provided office equipment and furniture that would have cost thousands of dollars if we had purchased them when we first felt the need.)

-We utilize volunteers, when possible, to supplement work done by our paid staff.
+We have used volunteers, when possible, to supplement work done by our paid staff.

 We will not sell or rent our mailing list to anyone.